 Moderation: Heinz Arnold, Editor in Chief, Markt&Technik

-This lecture will be held in English.
+This lecture was held in English.

 What requirements must be met by the electronic components in wearables that are worn by patients?
 How will wearables be incorporated into the overall patient-physician data-analysis system and what does that mean for the components themselves?
 What should the electronics look like to be able to satisfy the extensive requirements?

 In the panel discussion on “Wearables for healthcare—Components for digital medicine”, representatives of leading component and system manufacturers in the healthcare sector discussed the following issues.